sachinpatel248/SnipperTool/README.md

 2. Click on the **'Start'** button to start the process.
 3. From keyboard press **'PrintScreen'** key to capture the screenshot.
 4. Press **'Insert'** key to capture a screenshot & open to edit.
-5. Click on **'Build Docx'** button to create a word document with all the images available in selected folder.
+5. Click on **'Build Docx'** button to create a Microsoft word document with all the images available in selected folder.